-- a.
-Sexual Harassment: conduct on the basis of sex that satisfies one or more of the following: - i.
+- B. Title IX Sexual Harassment: conduct on the basis of sex that satisfies one or more of the following: - i.
 An employee conditioning the provision of an aid, benefit, or service on the individual's participation in unwelcome conduct - ii.
 Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to their education - iii.
-Sexual assault, dating violence, domestic violence, or stalking - 1.
-Quid Pro Quo: Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: - Submission to or rejection of such conduct is made implicitly or explicitly a term or condition of instruction, employment, or participation in any University activity or benefit;
+Sexual assault, dating violence, domestic violence, or stalking, as defined by this policy.